BPowell1999/my-website/content/projects/tlp.md

 Every unit comes with a guarantee that it will be capable of *basic word processing and web browsing* for 3 calendar months.
 If it fails during this period due to reasonable wear & tear **and** it *was not* damaged by the user, it is eligible for a refund or replacement.

-### Returns Program

-If, within 6 calendar months, you no longer need the laptop **and** it is in *good* condition, you can return the laptop to me for £100 instant buyback.
-If this window passes, it can't be returned in this way.

 # Why Laptops?

 In my planning, I determined that laptops were the best suited to what this project aims to achieve: helping make tech accessible to everyone who needs it.
 Let me take you through my thought process: